2000 PBA Commissioner's Cup finals: Game 1

-The beermen limited Sta.Lucia import Ansu Sesay to just 3 points in the second period to build a 44-33 halftime advantage.
+The Beermen limited Sta.
+Lucia import Ansu Sesay to just three points in the second period to build a 44-33 halftime advantage.
 In the third quarter, San Miguel continued the assault to post a 75-50 lead.

 Game 2

-Danny Ildefonso muscled his way to 18 points and 10 rebounds and outplayed Marlou Aquino at the paint before Danny Seigle converted on a trey that gave the beermen a 67-61 spread.
+Danny Ildefonso muscled his way to 18 points and 10 rebounds, and outplayed Marlou Aquino at the paint before Danny Seigle converted on a trey that gave the Beermen a 67-61 spread.

 Game 3

-Danny Seigle scored six of the beermen's last nine points, hitting two clutch baskets to lift San Miguel past Sta.Lucia, with Stephen Howard trapped on a double team down low.
-The beermen were forced to rotate the ball which eventually ended in Seigle's hot hands.
-Seigle drilled a triple that gave the beermen an 83-82 edge with 1:46 left, a minute later, Seigle drive through the realtors' defense for an 87-83 lead with 21.2 seconds remaining.
+Danny Seigle scored six of the Beermen's last nine points, hitting two clutch baskets to lift San Miguel past Sta.
+Lucia, with Stephen Howard trapped on a double team down low.
+The Beermen were forced to rotate the ball, which eventually ended in Seigle's hands.
+Seigle drilled a triple that gave the Beermen an 83-82 edge with 1:46 left.
+A minute later, Seigle drove through the Realtors' defense for an 87-83 lead with 21.2 seconds remaining.

 Game 4

-Dennis Espino and Paolo Mendoza took charge in the final quarter with import Ansu Sesay unable to elude the beermen's sticky defense.
-The realtors limited the beermen to just eight points in the fourth period.
+Dennis Espino and Paolo Mendoza took charge in the final quarter, with import Ansu Sesay unable to elude the Beermen's sticky defense.
+The Realtors limited the Beermen to just eight points in the fourth period.

 Game 5

-Danny Ildefonso and Danny Seigle delivered the killing blows on the realtors, scoring a lay-in and a three-pointer in the closing seconds in a nail-biting victory.
-Rookie Paolo Mendoza of Sta.Lucia, who kept his team within striking distance in the third period with his fiery outside shooting, pegged the final score with a triple.
+Danny Ildefonso and Danny Seigle delivered the killing blows on the Realtors, scoring a lay-in and a three-pointer in the closing seconds in a nail-biting victory.
+Rookie Paolo Mendoza of Sta.
+Lucia, who kept his team within striking distance in the third period with his fiery outside shooting, pegged the final score with a triple.
 Danny Ildefonso won his second back to back Finals MVP and San Miguel captures win on 2 peat back to back champs 13th title.